OmniGUI/OmniGUI/README.md

 A cross-platform GUI framework from scratch just to learn.... that is already AWESOME!

-# Xamarin Forms is OK, but has too many limitations.
+# Xamarin Forms is OK, but has too many limitations

 What about having a Presentation Framework that:
 - Loads the UI from the same XAML for every platform?